 2. During the cold night, you will feel the warmth.

-If you have a thick sleeping pad, it will provide more insulation.
+If you have a thick sleeping pad for side sleepers, it will provide more insulation.